 Once you have completed the application with your lender, they will send an electronic ‘certification request’ to Otis.
 The Otis Financial Aid Office will confirm your attendance and certify the amount you are eligible for (taking into account your COA and other financial aid).

 6. Check your Otis Self Service

 Your financial aid amounts are always available for you to view online in your Otis Self Service.

 A co-signer is a person who agrees to take on the responsibility for your private student loan debt, should you fail to repay.

 Some lenders provide "co-signer release" options that will release your co-signer from responsibility once you are able to qualify for the loan on your own and make a certain number of on-time payments.

 An ideal co-signer should have the following qualifications:

-- No serious derogatory items exist on the credit report
+• No serious derogatory items exist on their credit report